MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

         ![Audit Security Group Management.](media/advanced-audit-policy-check-step-4.png)

+1. From an elevated command prompt type `gpupdate /force`.

 1. After applying via GPO, the new events are visible under your **Windows Event logs**.

 > [!NOTE]